 The Ideal Candidate

-The AD will be a progressive, visionary, and outstanding leader with contributions in community advocacy, teaching and service that show a commitment to diversity and equal opportunity.
+The Associate Director will be a progressive and visionary leader with contributions in community advocacy, teaching and service that show a commitment to diversity and equal opportunity and will have a successful funding record in one of the areas of community engagement, health disparities, population science, cancer epidemiology, and/or implementation science research.
 The AD must be eligible for academic appointment at the rank of Associate Professor or above, with an MD, MD/PhD, PhD or comparable degree in a relevant field, and an understanding of community outreach and engagement, particularly in underserved populations.

 Nominations are greatly appreciated and may be sent to: